aarole/aionet/README.md

   * Used the base64 library for encoding files during upload/download
 * Used the os library to allow for usage of cd and rm commands

+## TODO
+* Add error-checking during file upload/download with hashing
+* Add support for more fs-manipulating commands (eg: touch)

 ## Known issues
 * File download
-  * Non-text files (png, jpg, pdf) cause errors when downloading them
+  * ~~Non-text files (png, jpg, pdf) cause errors when downloading them~~
-  * Files are partially downloaded and a part of the base64 encoded file is printed
+  * ~~Files are partially downloaded and a part of the base64 encoded file is printed~~
+  * Fix: Switched from length-based recv to sentinel-based recv